Error: Contact form not found.

 What debts can’t be erased in Chapter 7 bankruptcy is a critical question for anyone considering this debt relief option.
 While Chapter 7 can eliminate many unsecured debts, federal law protects certain obligations from discharge.
 Understanding these non-dischargeable debts helps you make informed decisions about bankruptcy and plan for your financial future.

-Chapter 7 bankruptcy gives you a fresh start by clearing qualifying debts, but you must still pay certain obligations after the case ends.
+Chapter 7 bankruptcy may clear certain qualifying debts, but some obligations remain payable after the case ends.
 You remain responsible for these protected debts even after the court grants a discharge.

 Student loans represent one of the most common debts that can’t be erased in Chapter 7.
 Federal and private student loans do not disappear in bankruptcy unless you prove “undue hardship” through the Brunner test.
 The U.S. Department of Education provides detailed information about student loan bankruptcy procedures.
 This three-part standard requires demonstrating: